curl/everything-curl/curl.md

 libcurl is what makes our project reach the really large volume of users.
-The ability to quickly and easily get client side file transfer abilities into your application is desirable for a lot of users, and then libcurl's great portability also helps: you can write more or less the same application on wide variety of platforms and you can still keep using libcurl for transfers.
+The ability to quickly and easily get client side file transfer abilities into your application is desirable for a lot of users, and then libcurl's great portability also helps: you can write more or less the same application on a wide variety of platforms and you can still keep using libcurl for transfers.

-It being written in C with no or just a few required dependencies also help to get it used in embedded systems.
+libcurl being written in C with no or just a few required dependencies also help to get it used in embedded systems.

 libcurl is popularly used in Smartphone operating systems, in car infotainment setups, in television sets, in settop boxes, in audio and video equipment such